ben-ng/conflux/README.md

 c.subscribe(function() callback)
 ```

 Calls `callback` whenever an action is committed.
-Returns the `unsubscribe` function for `callback.
+Returns an `unsubscribe` function that when called, removes `callback` from the subscriptions.

 ### Getting Committed and Provisional State